yast/yast.github.io/_posts/2020-07-08-digest-of-yast-development-sprint.103.md

 - [Add support to collect memory usage data during installation](https://github.com/yast/yast-installation/pull/864).
-If you are interested, check the [follow-up document](https://gist.github.com/mvidner/9d959eb91190bce35e0d190324a80fb8), which contains some interesting ideas for the near future.
+If you are interested, check the [follow-up document](https://gist.github.com/mvidner/9d959eb91190bce35e0d190324a80fb8), which contains some nice ideas for the near future.
 - [Backport to SLE 12 SP4 some fixes related to Ruby gems loading](https://github.com/yast/yast-ruby-bindings/pull/244) in order to solve a problem some appliances were having after a Ruby security update.